chapel-lang/chapel/doc/rst/usingchapel/editors/vim.rst

 ~~~~~~~~~~~~~~~~~~~

 To get syntax highlighting for Chapel in Vim, either manually copy the files
-top-level ``highlight/vim`` directory of the Chapel source tree. into your
+top-level ``highlight/vim`` directory of the Chapel source tree into your
 ``$HOME/.vim`` directory or use a plugin manager like `vim-plug`_ to install an unmanaged plugin.

 Manual Installation: